Elizabeth Jane CampbellBorn: 1989

 Place of Birth: Scotland

-Elizabeth's creative process is informed by concepts of visual literacy, and specifically, the idea of Balance.
-Elizabeth uses these concepts in their simplest form – using shape, colour and pattern to create simple and contemporary jewellery.
+Elizabeth Jane Campbell's creative process is informed by concepts of visual literacy, and specifically, the idea of Balance.
+She uses these concepts in their simplest form – using shape, colour and pattern to create simple and contemporary jewellery.

 Elizabeth is attracted to enamel because of its methodical process, which allows her to achieve colour, pattern and texture in a formal and structured way.
 Her love of this technique has led her to explore alternative materials in her work not normally associated with enamelling.